steevaavoo/terraform-aks-pipelines/notes.md

+# Terraform, AKS and Azure Pipelines

-# Part 1 - The Tutorial
+## Part 1 - The Tutorial

-## Exercise 1: Azure DevOps Demo Generator & the Terraform file
+### Exercise 1: Azure DevOps Demo Generator & the Terraform file

 1. Log in to the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/environment/createproject) and set up the details of my project.
 I went with "terraform-pipeline-tutorial".